syncfusion-content/maui-toolkit-docs/maui-toolkit/TabView/Getting-Started.md

 ### Visual Studio Code

-1. Press <kbd>Ctrl</kbd> + <kbd>`</kbd> (backtick) to open the integrated terminal in Visual Studio Code.
+1.Press <kbd>Ctrl</kbd> + <kbd>`</kbd> (backtick) to open the integrated terminal in Visual Studio Code.

-2. Ensure you're in the project root directory where your .csproj file is located.
+2.Ensure you're in the project root directory where your .csproj file is located.

-3. Run the following command to install the Syncfusion .NET MAUI Toolkit NuGet package:
+3.Run the following command to install the Syncfusion .NET MAUI Toolkit NuGet package:

 {% tabs %}
 {% highlight sh  %}